berkeley-stat243/stat243-fall-2018/README.md

 ## Submitting assignments

-The file https://github.com/berkeley-stat243/stat243-fall-2018/blob/master/howtos/submitting-electronically.txt [UNDER CONSTRUCTION] has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
-We'll discuss this in section on Tuesday August 28.
+The file https://github.com/berkeley-stat243/stat243-fall-2018/blob/master/howtos/submitting-electronically.txt has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
+We discussed this in section on Tuesday August 28.

 ## Online discussion and questions.